 - Establish and maintain family rituals – for example, cooking pancakes on Saturday mornings, watching special movies together, going for milkshakes after school on Fridays and so on.

 For older teenagers, happiness depends a lot on having freedom and not having too many restrictions.
-It’s about being respected, being able to develop independently of parents or carers, making their own friendships and social life, and being taken seriously as individuals rather than being seen as stereotyped teenagers.
+It’s about being respected, developing independently of parents or carers, making their own friendships and social life, and being taken seriously as individuals rather than being seen as stereotyped teenagers.

-Positive social relationships are vital for teenage wellbeing.
+Relationships and social connections are vital for teenage wellbeing.
 Your child needs close and supportive family and friends.
 And good parent-child relationships tend to lead to good teenage friendships.

-Doing good things for others helps you feel good, so it boosts teenage wellbeing.
+Meaning in life can come from doing good things for others.
 Your child could look for everyday ways to help family or friends – for example, giving someone his seat on the bus, or helping someone pick up papers they’ve dropped in the street.
 Or he could get involved in community activity.
 This type of ‘giving’ lights up the reward centre in the brain, which makes your child feel good.

-If your child has goals that fit with her values, are fun and attainable, and let her use her strengths, it can give her a sense of purpose and direction.
+If your child has goals that fit with her values, are fun and attainable, and let her use her strengths, it can give her a sense of purpose and achievement.